niloysh/open5gs-k8s/README.md

 kubectl apply -k open5gs-webui -n open5gs
 ```
 ### Setting up the Admin Account

+> [!IMPORTANT]
-Before accessing the WebUI, an admin account must be created.
+> Before accessing the WebUI, an admin account must be created.

 You can use the add-admin-account.py Python script located in mongo-tools/ to add the default admin account.
 This script simplifies setup by configuring the initial admin credentials directly in MongoDB.
 See [Adding the admin account](#2-adding-the-admin-account) section.

 For detailed instructions on using this script, see the [Using Python Scripts](#using-python-scripts) section below.